Pakistan, Afghanistan renew rivalry ‘desperate’ for Cricket World Cup win

 Afghanistan shock holders England for first ICC Cricket World Cup win

-Pakistan started the World Cup with wins over the Netherlands and Sri Lanka but the 1992 champions then suffered back-to-back losses to India and Australia.
+Pakistan started the World Cup with wins over the Netherlands and Sri Lanka, but the 1992 champions then suffered back-to-back losses to India and Australia.
 They have slipped to fifth in the 10-nation table with the top four going through to the semifinals.

 “We have to admit we did not play well in those games,” Pakistan opener Imam-ul-Haq said on Sunday.
 “We were not up to the mark, did not get the execution right and defeat always lowers morale.”